-- United States Educated Applicants - Each applicant for licensure as a physical therapist or physical therapist assistant must have completed a program of physical therapy education appropriate for preparation as a physical therapist or physical therapist assistant, respectively, which is approved by the American Physical Therapy Association’s Commission on Accreditation in Physical Therapy Education.
+- United States Educated Applicants - Each applicant for licensure as a physical therapist or physical therapist assistant must have completed a CAPTE approved program of physical therapy education appropriate for preparation as a physical therapist or physical therapist assistant and successfully passed the National Physical Therapy Exam(NPTE).

 Foreign Credentialing Commission on Physical Therapy

 Alexandria, VA 22314

 The Federation of State Board of Physical Therapy (FSBPT) provides an online tool to assist the foreign educated applicant to assess their status before they start the application process.
 CLICK HERE to get started.

 The board shall make the sole judgment in determining whether educational credentials are equivalent and acceptable.

 The determination as to what constitutes other than good moral character and reputation shall be solely within the judgment of the board.
 Licensure shall be refused to any applicant who is of other than good moral character.